Pavankurapati03/EV-Market-Segmentation/README.md

 4. **EV Model Analysis**:
    - Identified SUVs and Baleno as the most popular EV models.

 ## Conclusion
 The project provides valuable insights into the EV market in India and outlines a targeted strategy for market entry.
 By customizing the marketing mix to align with the preferences and needs of each segment, the project aims to drive sales growth and establish a strong presence in the EV industry.

+For detailed analysis and code implementation, please refer to the respective directories in this repository. insights into the EV market in India and outlines a targeted strategy for market entry.
+By customizing the marketing mix to align with the preferences and needs of each segment, the project aims to drive sales growth and establish a strong presence in the EV industry.

 For detailed analysis and code implementation, please refer to the respective directories in this repository.